spacetelescope/jdaviz/docs/specviz/plugins.rst

 The spectral flux density and spectral axis units can be converted using the Unit Conversion plugin.
-The Spectrum1D object to be converted is the currently selected spectrum in the spectrum viewer :guilabel:`gear-->Data` tab.
+The Spectrum1D object to be converted is the currently selected spectrum in the spectrum viewer :guilabel:`Data` icon in the viewer toolbar.

 Select the frequency, wavelength, or energy unit in the :guilabel:`New Spectral Axis Unit` pulldown